 Very impressive more recent work, which I have not yet studied in detail can be found in Chou, et al., 1994, and other publications by the same authors.
-However, my understanding is that this work uses reasoning in a logical framework, starting from a variant of Euclid's axioms, supplemented with heuristic use of arithmetical models to block some searches and increase efficiency.
-As far as I can tell, there is no attempt to model or replicate human uses of vision or visual imagination in reasoning that demonstrates impossibility or necessity.
+However, my understanding is that this work uses reasoning in a logical framework, supplemented with heuristic use of arithmetical models to block some searches and increase efficiency.
+As far as I can tell, there is no attempt to model or replicate human uses of vision or visual imagination in reasoning.